-This policy clarifies the purpose of the Undecided major classification and establishes a limit to the number of credits students may earn before declaring a major.
+This policy clarifies the purpose of the Undecided major classification for undergraduates and establishes a limit to the number of credits undergraduate students may earn before declaring a major.

 Core Curriculum: A set of required courses or disciplinary or topical areas (e.g., Social Sciences, Cultural Diversity) required of all students, regardless of major, to develop a breadth of knowledge and skills.

 Degree-Seeking: Status of students enrolled at Nevada State with the intent to complete and earn a formal degree or credential.

 Non-Degree-Seeking: Status of students enrolled at Nevada State College without the intent to obtain a formal degree or credential.
 Non-Degree-Seeking students are limited in the number of credits they can enroll in during a single term as well as the number of credits they may apply toward a degree or credential if they decide to formally pursue a program at Nevada State.